Skip to main content

 token: <token>

-1. Restart the Backstage.
+1. Restart Backstage.

 2. In your localhost, open catalog-import and import both templates using their GitHub URLs: